-Essentially there two distinct scenarios which may lead to charges of conspiracy or solicitation to commit a crime.
-The first scenario being when the offender is conspiring to commit a first degree crime, second degree crime, or any drug crime pertaining to possession with intent to distribute a controlled substance.
-The second scenario being a conspiracy or solicitation to commit a crime of any third or fourth degree crimes.
+Essentially there two distinct scenarios that may lead to charges of conspiracy or solicitation to commit a crime.
+The first scenario is when the offender is conspiring to commit a first-degree crime, second-degree crime, or any drug crime pertaining to possession with intent to distribute a controlled substance.
+The second scenario being a conspiracy or solicitation to commit a crime of any third or fourth-degree crimes.
 This second type of conspiracy charge requires an overt act in order to convict.

 Penalties for Conspiracy or Solicitation: Paterson, NJ Criminal Defense Attorneys

 Convictions of conspiracy or solicitation to commit a crime carry the same penalties as the crimes which were conspired to commit.
 In other words, conspiring to commit second degree aggravated assault may lead to the same punitive measures as actually committing second degree aggravated assault.
 There are a handful of exceptions and special regulations, including:

 - Conspiracy or solicitation to commit first-degree crimes will generally be penalized as second degree, not first-degree crimes